Lani274/tutorial-flask-login/README.md

 ```
 What we do now is to check, if the information submitted by the user is correct, but we also want to warn or alert them with Message Flashing, if something goes wrong.
 We need to import flash and use the flash() function.
 We categorize them into error, so that the messages have a red color.
 For more information on Message Flashing with Flask look [here](https://flask.palletsprojects.com/en/2.0.x/patterns/flashing/).

-Go to the *base.html* file and write this code under the nav end tag.
+For that, go to the *base.html* file and write this code under the nav end tag.

 ````html
 {% with messages = get_flashed_messages(with_categories=true) %}